shovon/notes.salrahman.com/notes/bare-minimum-needed-for-site-vps.md

 And your site should be ready.

-The aboev tutorial was adapted from [DigitalOcean's Certbot Tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04)
+The above tutorial was adapted from [DigitalOcean's Certbot Tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04)

 ## Follow Up